With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Health Center Of Southern Ia is a mental health clinic in Corydon, Iowa, located at 102-104 North Franklin Street, 50060.
-Community Health Center Of Southern Ia offers telemedicine/telehealth and outpatient treatment.
-Community Health Center Of Southern Ia provides individual psychotherapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
+Community Health Center Of Southern Ia offers outpatient treatment and telemedicine/telehealth.
+Community Health Center Of Southern Ia provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
 Some other services provided by Community Health Center Of Southern Ia include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreOrchard Place is a mental health treatment center in Des Moines, Iowa, located at 925 Porter Avenue, part of the 50315 zip code.
 Orchard Place provides residential treatment.
-Orchard Place also offers individual psychotherapy, activity therapy and cognitive behavioral therapy to children / adolescents.
-Orchard Place supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Orchard Place also provides family psychoeducation, diet and exercise counseling and education services.
+Orchard Place also offers trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
+Orchard Place supports military families, children/adolescents with serious emotional disturbance and LGBT.
+Orchard Place also provides diet and exercise counseling, case management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.